Medicinal, Herbal, and Edible Plants

 FEASTING FREE ON WILD EDIBLES

 Bradford Angier.
 Offers expert, practical advice on making the most of a free food source.
 A guide to North American edible plants explains where to find them, when and how to prepare them.
 Detailed drawings and descriptions allow for accurate identification.
 Over 500 recipes, ranging from common to exotic dishes.
+A good reference on the subject of edible wilds.
 5-1/2 x 8-1/4, 288p, 100 line drawings, 2002.

 EDIBLE AND MEDICINAL PLANTS OF THE WEST

 Gregory L. Tilford.
-Color photos face detailed descriptions of 250 plant species in the western United States and Canada, covering field identification, habitat and range, edibility, medicinal uses, and more.
+Color photographs face detailed descriptions of 250 plant species in the western United States and Canada.
+Covers field identification, habitat and range, edibility, medicinal uses, and more.
 Invites anyone interested in plants, personal well-being, and a healthy environment to discover the healing powers of the herbal world.
 5-1/2 x 8-1/2, 256p, color photos, map, 1997.

 KNOW YOUR POISONOUS PLANTS: Poisonous Plants found in Field and Garden